aashishvasu/OpenComposite/README.md

 All rights reserved.
 ```

+### audio-router

+This program contains code derived from [audio-router](https://github.com/audiorouterdev/audio-router).
+Audio-router
+is Free Software under the GPLv3, same as this project.

 ## Compiling (**for developers**)

 Download the Source Code from [GitLab](https://gitlab.com/znixian/OpenOVR) - it's under the GPLv3 licence.